-Natalie Robins has published nine books, four of which are volumes of poetry published by the legendary Alan Swallow Press.
+Natalie Robins has published ten books, four of which are volumes of poetry published by the legendary Alan Swallow Press.
 Her first nonfiction book, Savage Grace, coauthored with Steven M.L.
 Aronson, won an Edgar Award for the best fact-based crime book published in 1985, and was made into a movie starring Julianne Moore.
 Alien Ink: The FBI's War on Freedom of Expression was the winner of the 1992 Hugh M. Hefner First Amendment Award, as well as a New York Times "Notable Book of 1992."
 Sherwin B.Nuland, MD called The Girl Who Died Twice: The Libby Zion Case and the Hidden Hazards of Hospitals, published in 1995, a book that "will bring new reportorial and literary standards to its genre."
 Copeland’s Cure: Homeopathy and the War between Conventional and Alternative Medicine, was published in 2005.
 The Washington Post called it “an absolutely dazzling account.”
-Robins, also the author of Living in the Lightning, which won the Leukemia and Lymphoma Society's 1999 Chairman's Citation Award, lives in Riverdale, the Bronx, New York, with her husband, the writer Christopher Lehmann-Haupt.
-They have two grown children.
-She is working on a biography of the literary and social critic Diana Trilling, to be published in 2015.
+Robins, also the author of Living in the Lightning, which won the Leukemia and Lymphoma Society's 1999 Chairman's Citation Award, lives in Riverdale, the Bronx, New York.
+Her husband, the writer Christopher Lehmann-Haupt died in November 2018.

 Robins has two grown children and a grandson.

 Her newest book, The Untold Journey: The Life of Diana Trilling was published by Columbia University Press in May 2017.
 She is now working on a collection of short stories and a new collection of poetry.